 What does bold leadership on gender equality look like?

-The Australian Academy of Technology and Engineering (ATSE) and Male Champions of Change (MCC) are thrilled to invite you to an important conversation about leadership actions to accelerate gender equity in STEM.
+The Australian Academy of Technology and Engineering (ATSE) and the Champions of Change Coalition (CCC) — previously Male Champions of Change (MCC) — were thrilled to facilitate an important conversation about leadership actions to accelerate gender equity in STEM.

-MCC Founder Elizabeth Broderick AO FTSE will lead this 90-minute roundtable discussion with three eminent leaders in Australian technology and engineering:
+MCC Founder Elizabeth Broderick AO FTSE lead a 90-minute roundtable discussion with three eminent leaders in Australian technology and engineering:

 · Professor Tanya Monro FTSE FAA, Chief Defence Scientist